Research projects

 ERICA will strengthen research and innovation capacity by the integration of ERN research activities, outreach to European research infrastructures to synergistically increase impact and innovation.
 This will result in efficient access and safe therapies for the benefit of patients suffering from rare diseases and complex conditions.

-The ERICA 3rd General Assembly will take place on the 6th ans 7th of July in Madrid as a face-to-face meeting.
+The ERICA 3rd General Assembly took place from the 6th to the 7th of July in Madrid as a face-to-face meeting.
+It was hosted by Servicio Madrileno de Salud- Hospital Universitario La Paz (SERMAS-HULP).
+Coordination office of ERN-TransplantChild.

-The aim of the General Assembly (GA) is to inform all the beneficiaries about the progress of the planned and completed ERICA project activities in more detail and to raise more awareness about the Rare Disease Research perspectives and cooperation within the ERN’s and other relevant partners.
+The aim of the General Assembly (GA) was to inform all the beneficiaries about the progress of the planned and completed ERICA project activities in more detail and to raise more awareness about the Rare Disease Research perspectives and cooperation within the ERN’s and other relevant partners.